microsoftgraph/microsoft-graph-docs/api-reference/beta/api/continuousaccessevaluationpolicy-get.md

 ## Response

 If successful, this method returns a `200 OK` response code and a [continuousAccessEvaluationPolicy](../resources/continuousaccessevaluationpolicy.md) object in the response body.
+If unsuccessful, a 404 error will be returned, indicating that CAE is not currently configured.

 ## Examples